Why Backup Your Phone?

 - Connect your Android with your PC using your USB cable.

 - If you receive a pop-up on your Android, choose "Transfer Files" or similar.
 If you don't receive the pop-up and your Android doesn't appear in File Explorer, swipe down on your Android and tap "Charging with USB" or similar.
 This will present the option to select "Transfer Files".

 - Select your Android in File Explorer.

 - From here you can copy and paste, or drag-and-drop your files from Android to your PC.

 Method 5: Transfer Files using Android File Transfer (Mac only)

-If you are using a Mac, rather than Windows PC, you won't be able to natively transfer files from Android.
+If you are using a Mac, rather than a Windows PC, you won't be able to natively transfer files from Android.

 As such, you'll need to download and install the free Android File Transfer program.

 You'll then be able to connect your Android to Mac with your USB cable, run Android File Transfer and copy across your music, photos and videos from your folders.
 You can also drag and drop files from your Android device to your Mac.
 The app will open automatically next time you connect your Android device to your Mac, making this a very convenient solution.